LearnEverything/acktueli/src/pages/docs/COMPLEX.md

 ### Duality

-More information about the nature of the duality can be recorded, sometimes an `actor` won't agree with themselves.
+More information about the nature of the duality can be documented, sometimes an `actor` won't agree with themselves.

 > ☴: { [_]☴ && ☴/+ } *go ahead and redact that & oh that's fine* sometimes you agree with yourself